Skip to main content

 Five features to look for when choosing a wiki platform

 Overwhelmed by too much information and not enough collaboration?
-Enter the wiki - a simple yet powerful tool that facilitate effective knowledge sharing.
-Let’s explore how wikis can help you cut through the chaos.
-If you'd like to build one for your organisation, read our guide on how to create a Confluence wiki.
+Enter the wiki - a simple yet powerful tool that strengthens knowledge sharing.
+Let’s explore how wiki pages can help you cut through the chaos.

 What is a wiki?

-A wiki platform allows multiple users to collaborate by creating and editing content.
-It’s a great way to share knowledge efficiently.
-So whether the wiki is public (like Wikipedia) or an internal wiki for employee-only access, these dynamic websites allow users to add, remove, and edit content easily.
+A wiki platform lets multiple users collaborate by creating and editing content.
+It’s a centralised way to share knowledge efficiently.
+So whether the wiki is public (like Wikipedia) or an internal wiki for employee-only access, these dynamic websites let users work together to add, remove, and edit content.

-A wiki is a centralised way to share knowledge.
-It gives users quick access (hence its Hawaiian origins, ‘wiki’ meaning ‘quick’) to valuable content through wikilinks, which are pages hyperlinked to other relevant pages within the same wiki.
+A wiki gives users quick access (hence its Hawaiian origins, ‘wiki’ meaning ‘quick’) to valuable content through wiki links, which are pages hyperlinked to other relevant pages within the same wiki.

-A wiki would be helpful for anything where you’d benefit from centralising information.
+A wiki is helpful for any instances where you’d benefit from centralising information.
 Here are a few ways organisations commonly use wikis:

-• Project management.
-If you’re developing new software or you’re getting a product to market, a wiki can keep all important information in one place.
-Not only is everyone accessing the same data, but updating your project plans in one place allows everyone to work to the same timeline.
+• Project management: If you’re developing new software or you’re getting a product to market, a wiki can keep all the important information in one place.
+Not only can everyone access the same data, but updating your project plans in one place helps everyone to work to the same timeline.

-• Collaborative document editing.
-Let's say you’re writing a new onboarding document, but you need input from 10 other people; instead of creating your version, saving it and emailing it to the ten individuals for their pointers, you can create a draft page within your wiki.
+• Collaborative document editing: Let's say you’re writing a new onboarding document, but you need input from 10 other people.
+Instead of creating your version, saving it, and emailing your team mates for feedback, you can create a draft page within your wiki.
 Here, everyone can edit the same document, make changes, comments and more, making collaboration much more effortless and time-efficient.

 Five features to look for when choosing a wiki platform